COMCIFS/comcifs.github.io/cif-json.md

 A standard way of expressing CIF information in JSON would allow programs from different authors running within a single context (such as a web browser or operating system) to interoperate with minimal work.
-The following CIF-JSON standard is intended to facilitate interoperability of such software.
+The following CIF-JSON standard is intended to facilitate such interoperability.

 ## The JSON representation of CIF information